Adequate moduli spaces and geometrically reductive group schemes: Finiteness results

 \subsection{Historical context}

-In this section, we show that if $\cX \to Y$ is an adequate moduli space defined over a noetherian algebraic space $S$, then $\cX \to S$ finite type implies that $Y \to S$ is finite type.
-This can be considered as a generalization of Nagata's result that if $G$ is a geometrically reductive group over $k$ and $A$ is a finite generated $k$-algebra, then $A^G$ is finitely generated over $k$ (see \cite{nagata_invariants-affine} or \cite[Appendix 1.C]{git3}).
+In this section, we show that if $\cX \to Y$ is an adequate moduli space defined over a Noetherian algebraic space $S$, then $\cX \to S$ of finite type implies that $Y \to S$ is of finite type.
+This can be considered as a generalization of Nagata's result that if $G$ is a geometrically reductive group over $k$ and $A$ is a finitely generated $k$-algebra, then $A^G$ is finitely generated over $k$ (see \cite{nagata_invariants-affine} or \cite[Appendix 1.C]{git3}).
 See \cite[Section 3.6]{newstead} for a more complete discussion on the finite generation of the invariant rings.
-Theorem \ref{theorem-finiteness} generalizes Seshadri's result \cite[Theorem 2]{seshadri_reductivity} for actions by reductive group schemes $G \to \Spec R$ where $R$ is universally Japanese as well as Borsari and Ferrer Santos's result \cite[Theorem 4.3]{ferrer-santos} on actions by geometrically reductive commutative Hopf algebras over fields.
-The theorem here also generalizes \cite[Theorem 4.16(xi)]{alper_good_arxiv} where the analogue statement is proved for good moduli spaces over an excellent base.
-In a future paper with Johan de Jong, a categorical framework for the adequacy condition is considered and the main result will simultaneously generalize Theorem \ref{theorem-finiteness} and the finiteness results in \cite{ferrer-santos} for actions of geometrically reductive non-commutative Hopf algebras.
+Theorem \ref{theorem-finiteness} generalizes Seshadri's result \cite[Theorem 2]{seshadri_reductivity} for actions by reductive group schemes $G \to \Spec(R)$ where $R$ is universally Japanese as well as Borsari and Ferrer Santos's result \cite[Theorem 4.3]{ferrer-santos} on actions by geometrically reductive commutative Hopf algebras over fields.
+The theorem here also generalizes \cite[Theorem 4.16(xi)]{alper-good} where the analogous statement is proved for good moduli spaces over an excellent base.
+In \cite{alper-dejong}, a categorical framework for the adequacy condition is considered and the main result simultaneously generalizes Theorem \ref{theorem-finiteness} and the finiteness results in \cite{ferrer-santos} for actions of geometrically reductive non-commutative Hopf algebras.